 The Department is hugely subscribed for post-GCSE courses, with many students studying both A level Mathematics and Further Mathematics.

 Academic achievement is a large part of what we aim for, and the Department continues to have fantastic results at all levels, including at iGCSE, AS and A-level.

 Dr Steen is from Northern Ireland and is a graduate of Queen’s University, Belfast, where she also completed her PGCE.
 Since joining Merchiston, she has taught throughout the School; at A Level her particular focus is on Pure Maths.
 In 2018, she was appointed Second in Department.
-Outside the classroom, Dr Steen is a resident tutor in Chalmers East.
-She helps to prepare students for the SATs and is heavily involved with the School’s Drama productions.
+Outside the classroom, Dr Steen is a resident tutor in Rogerson and helps to prepare students for the SATs

 Mr Vaughan retired from the full time staff in 2012, but still returns to teach in the VI Form.

 Miss Vaughan is Deputy Head (Academic) of Merchiston Juniors and leads on curriculum and academic issues and Support for Learning in the Juniors, as well as teaching Junior Maths.
 She is a very experienced teacher who brings out the best in all of her pupils.

 Housed in the ‘Napier Schools’ which also contain the Theatre, the Department also has a facility in the upstairs foyer, allowing for lessons with the huge amount of extra teaching which takes place in small groups, as well as an area in which pupils and staff can relax.
 This was funded through a kind donation to the department from the parents of two Merchistonians, Ben and Douglas Quayle.

 The Department is looking smarter with plenty of improvements in the infrastructures, among which is a beautifully refurbished kitchen.
 Staff continue to compete fiercely in the Friday Great Maths Bake off.